Klasmart-Engineering/klasmart-live-frontend/README.md

 6. Press the "Go Live"-button in the dialog that pops up
 7. Copy the `TOKEN` from the address bar (`.../?token=TOKEN`)
 8. Navigate to jwt.io
+9. Change the "Algorithm" to "HS256"
-9. Paste the `TOKEN` in the "Encoded" section
+10. Paste the `TOKEN` in the "Encoded" section
-10. In the "HEADER" section, add `"issuer": "calmid-debug"`
+11. In the "HEADER" section, add `"issuer": "calmid-debug"`
-11. In the "PAYLOAD" section, change the `"iss"` value to `"calmid-debug"`
 12. In the "VERIFY SIGNATURE" section, insert the `DEV_SECRET` as the `your-256-bit-secret`
+13. In the "PAYLOAD" section, change the `"iss"` value to `"calmid-debug"`
-13. Copy the newly generated `TOKEN` from the "Encoded" section
+14. Copy the newly generated `TOKEN` from the "Encoded" section
-14. Open up a new tab and browse to https://local.alpha.kidsloop.net:8082/?token=TOKEN
+15. Open up a new tab and browse to https://local.alpha.kidsloop.net:8082/?token=TOKEN

-#### Generate a Student token
+#### Generate a **Student** token
-1. Go back to step **11** above
+1. Follow the all same steps in "Generate a **Teacher** token" until and including **Step 13**
 2. In the "PAYLOAD" section, change the `"teacher"` value to `false`
 3. Copy the newly generated `TOKEN` from the "Encoded" section
 4. Open up a new tab and browse to https://local.alpha.kidsloop.net:8082/?token=TOKEN
+### Connect to a Local Live Class **and bypass the valid Access Cookie check**
+1. In `kidsloop-live-server/src/main.ts` comment out the usage of:
+    * `checkToken` (lines ~ 58-64)
+    * `checkToken` (lines ~ 138-144)
+2. Restart `kidsloop-live-server`
+3. In `kidsloop-live-frontend/webpack.config.js` change `module.exports.devServer.https` to `false`
+4. Restart `kidsloop-live-frontend`

+*NOTE: When joining a class without a valid Access Cookie, you need to use the browser Safari.
+After you have successfully joined you can copy the web address in Safari and paste it into Chrome or any other browser.*

 # FAQ
 ## Build Issues